MaastrichtU-IDS/d2s-cli/README.md

 > If you experience issues with Bash or ZSH because `d2s` is not defined when installing for dev.
 Then add `pip3 install --editable develop/d2s-cli` to `.zshrc`

-You might need to install Python3.7
+You might need to install Python3.7 for dev (dev with python3.6 should work though)

 ```bash
 sudo apt-get install python3.7 python3.7-venv python3.7-dev